-You are not alone!
+Can you stop a dog from chewing on a door frame, furniture, or other household items while you are away?
+If your dog does this, you are not alone!
 Destructive chewing is among the most common behavior problems in dogs across the world.

-- Do not punish your dog for chewing on a door frame.
+- Do not punish your dog for chewing.
 It will not work.
-If you have done it in the past, you already know it doesn’t give a result—the problem does not go away.
+If you have done it in the past, you already know it doesn’t give a result; the problem does not go away.
 Why does punishing not work?
-There are two reasons: #1 Your dog is chewing on door frames because something is urging him to do it, and it’s stronger than the fear of punishment. #2 Punishing is commonly done when the owner comes back home and discovers the mess.
-In that moment, too much time has passed for a dog to connect chewing with the punishment.
+There are two reasons: #1 Your dog is chewing on door frames because something is urging him to do it, and it’s stronger than the fear of punishment. #2 Punishment often arrives as the owner comes back home and discovers the mess.
+At that moment, too much time has passed for a dog to connect chewing with the punishment.
 IMPORTANT: Punishment not only means hitting your dog.
-It also involves yelling, restricting meals, lecturing, or giving your dog the evil eye.
-Don’t do it.
+It also involves yelling, restricting meals, lecturing, or giving your dog an evil look.
+Avoid it.
 The best approach is to ignore your dog for some time after you discover the mess.

 - Provide your dog’s food through playing.
-This gives your dog both activities during feeding and a tool that you can use upon leaving home.
+It gives your dog both activities during feeding and a tool that you can use upon leaving home.
 It’s beneficial to provide all of your dog’s food through puzzle feeders, food dispensing toys, and hide-and-seek games.

 - Apply anti-chewing spray on door frames.
 They have a bitter taste that discourages the chewing.
-It’s not a treatment, but, as you work your way through the training process, you may need to leave your dog unsupervised for longer periods.
+It’s not a treatment, but, as you work your way through the training process, you may need to leave your dog unsupervised for more extended periods.
 You will find anti-chewing sprays at most pet stores.
 Some say you can use cayenne pepper or mustard to achieve a similar effect, but do it at your own risk.
 Cleaning mustard off chewed on door jambs is a complete mess.

 - Don’t use a muzzle.
 There are a few online articles that encourage putting a muzzle on a dog during an owner’s absence.
 While it may save your door jambs, it may worsen the situation if your dog’s destructive behavior is related to fear or anxiety.
 A better solution is to find the underlying cause of chewing and work your way through it, not around it.